bbauska/CS198.2x/README.md

     -   *Unlinkability*: for any two outgoing transactions, it is impossible to prove that they went to the same person

--   **Zcash** - transactions reveal nothing about input and output addresses, using **zero-knowledge Succinct Non-interactive ARguments of Knowledge** (zk-SNARKs)
+-   <b>Zcash</b> - transactions reveal nothing about input and output addresses, using <b>zero-knowledge Succinct Non-interactive ARguments of Knowledge</b> (zk-SNARKs)

 <h3>V. Advanced Anonymity & Generalizations</h3>

-**Mimblewimble** proposes a more scalable and private cryptographic protocol than that of Bitcoin.
+<b>Mimblewimble</b> proposes a more scalable and private cryptographic
+protocol than that of Bitcoin.

-In regards to privacy, MimbleWimble supports **Confidential Transactions** (proposed by George Maxell), where all values in a transaction are encrypted with “blinding factors,” or secondary elliptic curves for increased privacy.
+In regards to privacy, MimbleWimble supports <b>Confidential Transactions</b> (proposed by George Maxell), where all values in a transaction are encrypted with “blinding factors,” or secondary elliptic curves for increased privacy.
 MimbleWimble also bundles multiple transactions into larger transactions -- this is done to scramble inputs